MicrosoftDocs/xamarin-docs/docs/ios/tvos/troubleshooting.md

 ---
-title: "Troubleshooting"
+title: "Troubleshooting tvOS apps built with Xamarin"
-description: "This article covers know issues you might encounter while working with Xamarin's tvOS support." ms.topic: troubleshooting ms.prod: xamarin ms.assetid: 124E4953-4DFA-42B0-BCFC-3227508FE4A6
+description: "This article provides various tips to help troubleshoot during the development of a tvOS app built with Xamarin.
+It describes known issue and specific errors." ms.topic: troubleshooting ms.prod: xamarin ms.assetid: 124E4953-4DFA-42B0-BCFC-3227508FE4A6